-'''

-1. Configure Coordination Point client based fencing
+- 1. Configure Coordination Point client based fencing

-'''

-- 2. Configure disk based fencing - 3.
-Configure fencing in disabled mode Select the fencing mechanism to be configured in this Application Cluster [1-3,q.?]
-2 - Review the output as the configuration program checks whether VxVM is already started and is running.
+- 2. Configure disk based fencing

+- 3. Configure majority based fencing

+- 4. Configure fencing in disabled mode

+Select the fencing mechanism to be configured in this

+Application Cluster [1-4,q.?]
+2

-- If the check fails, configure and enable VxVM before you repeat this procedure. - If the check passes, then the program prompts you for the coordinator disk group information. - Choose whether to use an existing disk group or create a new disk group to configure as the coordinator disk group.
+- 5 Review the output as the configuration program checks whether VxVM is already started and is running. - If the check fails, configure and enable VxVM before you repeat this procedure. - If the check passes, then the program prompts you for the coordinator disk group information. - Choose whether to use an existing disk group or create a new disk group to configure as the coordinator disk group.